hilschernetiotedge/netFIELD-extension-linux/README.md

 * `-u | --username <value>`, alternative authentication method B, part 1: <value> equals a username (typically named account) with correct authorization permissions.
 * `-p | --password <value>`, alternative authentication method B, part 2: <value> equals the password of the given user/username (account).
 * `-i | --instance <value>`, the `<value>` represents the cloud front-end instance URL (without https://) the script shall link the device to.
 Defaults to `netfield.io` if not specified.
+* `--disable-remote-access ` disables remote access to the device, default - false
 * `-m | --manifest` lets the cloud back-end automatically execute the cloud deposited device manifest after device onboarding.
 A deployment manifest regulates which default device services and modules are to be installed
 * `-v | --verbose` outputs detailed information for debugging purposes about the script's activities during execution